Fakarava: Economy

 Fakarava is developing a pearl farming activity – authorized on 400 ha (and fifty spat collection lines) in the northeastern part of the lagoon, near Rotoava – and sea cucumber fishing in the eastern part of the lagoon for export to Asia.

 The atoll has an airfield with a runway 1,400 meters long, which allows the development of tourism in all the atolls attached to the commune of Fakarava.
 On average, it receives about 850 flights and between 25,000 and 30,000 passengers per year, of which 20% are in transit, making it one of the busiest in French Polynesia.

-The landing of the Natitua submarine cable and its commissioning in December 2018 allows Fakareva to be connected to Tahiti and to global high-speed Internet.
+The landing of the Natitua submarine cable and its commissioning in December 2018 allow Fakarava to be connected to Tahiti and to global high-speed Internet.

 The development of tourism, with the construction of a hotel, has increased the population in recent years.
 In addition to tourism around diving, the economy is based on copra mining and mother-of-pearl farming.

 Scientific expeditions

 Laurent Ballesta's team has conducted two scientific expeditions in Fakarava, within the framework of the Gombessa expeditions.

 Gombessa 2, conducted in Fakarava in 2014, on the reproduction of marbled groupers of the species Epinephelus polyphekadion, in particular their gathering and behavior before and especially during the annual spawning of females at the exit of the Tumakohua pass (the one in the south of the lagoon) during the two full moons of June and July.

-Gombessa 4, conducted in 2017, is a continuation of the previous one, and focuses on the unusual density of gray reef sharks (more than 700), in the same Tumakohua pass during the same period.
+Gombessa 4, conducted in 2017, is a continuation of the previous one and focuses on the unusual density of gray reef sharks (more than 700) in the same Tumakohua pass during the same period.
 The mission studied the social organization of sharks within a horde.